Sunt-ing/database-system-readings/README.md

 Book list can be found in README, while paper and blog digests are located in the issue list.

-In the issue list, a closed issue means that the report about it was finished, while an open one means that it's to-be-appeared or on-the-flying.
+In the issue list, a closed issue means that the digest about it was finished, while an open one means that the digest is to-be-appeared or on-the-flying.

 For each paper digest, I will try to answer the following questions:
 - What problem does the paper solve?
 Is it important?